fybrik/fybrik/website/content/docs/overview/what-is/index.md

 ## Multicluster

-The {{< name >}} supports data paths that access cluster external data stores such as cloud managed object stores or databases as well as cluster internal data stores.
+{{< name >}} supports data paths that access data stores that are external to the cluster such as cloud managed object stores or databases as well as data stores within the cluster such as databases running in Kubernetes.
 All applications and modules however will run within a cluster that has {{< name >}} installed.

-Multi-cloud and hybrid cloud scenarios are supported out of the box by running the {{< name >}} in multiple Kubernetes clusters and configuring the manager to use a multi cluster coordination mechanism such as razee.
+Multi-cloud and hybrid cloud scenarios are supported out of the box by running {{< name >}} in multiple Kubernetes clusters and configuring the manager to use a multi cluster coordination mechanism such as razee.
 This enables cases such as running transformations on-prem while creating an implicit copy of an on-prem SoR table to a public cloud storage system.